Overview

 When deploying to production, it’s important not to expose your API key publicly.
-Instead, you should:
+Instead, you should:- Exchange your API key for a short-lived session token on the server side

 request